-Structure & clarity: Team members have clear roles, planes, and goals.
+Structure & clarity: Team members have clear roles, plans, and goals.

 After that, they hold a live in-person chat to talk about the test results.
-In addition to that, Google provides resources to help teams improve across these 5 areas.
+In addition to that, Google provides resources to help teams improve across these five areas.

 Here are some additional points for designing the questionnaire:

 Your employees will probably be answering the questions during work hours.
 Therefore, making the survey too long is a bad idea.
 They might get irritated or distracted.
-Keep the questions simple and avoid using jargons.
+Keep the questions simple and avoid using jargon.
 Also, try to arrange the question in the most logical manner so that the transition from one question to the next is smooth.
+Find some ideas here.

 If the purpose of your employee survey is to garner honest and reliable data, maintaining confidentiality and anonymity is a top requirement.
 Online survey responses must be kept confidential and within the parameters of The Data Protection Act.
-When the respondents are aware that their responses will be confidential, it has a psychological impact on their minds and response rates improve.
+When the respondents are aware that their answers are confidential, it has a psychological impact on their minds, and response rates improve.

 Surveys are not only means of uncovering answers but are also strong drivers of organizational change.
-In order to track the progress of various procedures and policies of the company, it is important to make surveys frequent and regular affair.
+To track the progress of various procedures and policies of the company, make surveys frequent and regular.
 Conducting regular surveys helps you in building a culture of continuous evaluation and improvement.

-Another major concern for management is increasing participation rates in Employee surveys.
-You spend a significant amount of time and money in building the survey questionnaire, to reap maximum benefit you must ensure that the participation rates are high.
+Another primary concern for management is increasing participation rates in Employee surveys.
+You spend a significant amount of time and money building the survey questionnaire.
+To reap maximum benefit, you must ensure that the participation rates are high.

 Here are a few tips to boost your survey participation rates:

 Convey the purpose of the survey.
-Let them know that their responses are extremely valuable.
+Let them know that their responses are precious.

-Don’t waste their time.
-Keep the survey simple, short and relevant.
-Also, give them the option to skip a particular question in case they don’t feel like answering.
+Don't waste their time.
+Keep the survey simple, short, and relevant.
+Also, give them the option to skip a particular question if they don't feel like answering.

 Notify your employees about the survey via emails or announcements.

-Be flexible and considerate in terms of time taken to complete the survey.
+Be flexible and considerate in terms of the time taken to complete the survey.

 Make them feel appreciated for participation in the survey.
 Add a personalized thank you note at the end of the survey.